-The fellowship in Pediatric Immunology and BMT at Aster CMI, Bangalore offers sub-specialty training to prepare Pediatrics trained physicians for a career in Immunology, Rheumatology and bone marrow transplantation (BMT).
+The fellowship in Pediatric Immunology and Rhematology at Aster CMI, Bangalore offers sub-specialty training to prepare Pediatrics trained physicians for a career in Immunology, Rheumatology and bone marrow transplantation (BMT).
 This is a 2-year fellowship program designed to train pediatricians to be Pediatric Immunologists and transplant physicians.
 Led by experienced faculty and supported by an international organization FPID(Foundation for Primary Immunodeficiency Diseases, US), this program offers advanced training in the field of Immunology and BMT.

 We have some of the best faculties in the field of Pediatric Immunology and BMT at Aster CMI, Bangalore.